What is Immunosenescence?

 ISM has developed a unique database of thousands of case studies of clients who are well and those with chronic and acute disease states.
 We are not aware of any other database that has documented or analyzed the metabolic & immune system profile and impact of supplementing to correct amino acid deficiencies to the same extent as that developed from ISM’s database.

 In our thousands of client-years of study and follow-up, we have not found one individual with a chronic illness to have an optimal amino acid profile.
 However, these profiles revert to optimal levels upon application of the Aminomics™ program, usually achieved along with other lifestyle, exercise, and dietary changes.
-By rebalancing the amino acid profile, providing targeted support, and counteracting the entities believed to promote immunosenescence (with a proprietary blend of flavonoids), Aminomics™ appears to consistently enhance wellness.
-In part it also exploits the body’s natural ability to heal itself and many clients report improvement in eyesight, sleep, mood, and that their hair and nails grow faster.
+By rebalancing the amino acid profile (through personalized amino acid supplementation combined with a proprietary blend of flavonoids and cofactors), providing targeted support, and counteracting the entities believed to promote immunosenescence, Aminomics™ appears to consistently enhance wellness.
+In part, it also exploits the body’s natural ability to heal itself and many clients report improvement in eyesight, sleep, and mood, and that their hair and nails grow faster.
 A common finding is that recovery from trauma or surgery has been enhanced.